Poetry Resources for Elementary Teachers and Homeschoolers (Writing Poetry with Children)

 Kids love reading and writing riddle poems.
 Riddles often give wonderful sensory details and describe something a child knows about.
 Plus, they encourage critical thinking and engagement in poetry.

-High School Resources
+Middle School and High School Resources

 Get Lit Spoken Word Poetry for Teens

-Get Lit is an LA.-based initiative created by Diane Luby Lane that uses poetry, reading, writing, and spoken word, to inspire teens to reengage with their lives and education.
+Get Lit is a LA.-based initiative created by Diane Luby Lane that uses poetry, reading, writing, and spoken word, to inspire teens to reengage with their lives and education.
 The Get Lit Rising book is profound, sharing the stories of 19 individual teen poets, the classic poem that inspired them, and their response poems.

-You Might Also Like:
+You Might Also Like

 Picture Books That Celebrate Words